muizzyranking.

 — me, being dramatic about it

 Backend engineering felt like a natural home.
-I like the parts nobody sees.
-The performance work, the data modelling, the failure modes, the 3am alerts that teach you more about a system than a week of reading docs.
-I like that it's mostly invisible — if you did it right, nobody knows you were there.
+I like the parts nobody sees — the performance work, the data modelling, the failure modes, the 3am alerts that teach you more about a system than a week of reading docs.
+If you did it right, nobody knows you were there.

-Now I'm pointing that same obsession at AI and ML.
-Not because it's a trend.
-Because I started pulling the thread and couldn't stop.
+Now I'm pointing the same obsession at AI and ML.
+Not because it's a trend — because I started pulling the thread and couldn't stop.
 The intersection of systems engineering and intelligence is the most interesting problem space I've encountered.
 I'm still early.
 I'm paying attention.

 Core operating principle